StrongKey/FIDO-Server/docs/User_Guide.md

     `asadmin deploy /usr/local/strongkey/fidoserver.ear`

-    **NOTE:**  If the deployment fails, verify the HOME folder is configured and check the web application server logs for errors.
+    **NOTE:**  If the deployment fails, verify the HOME folder is configured (using `printenv`) and check the web application server logs for errors.

 3.  **Open a browser**  and type the URL: